 Hallym University Hangang Sacred Heart Hospital completes South Korea’s largest hyperbaric oxygen therapy system.
 (Photo courtesy of Hallym University Hangang Sacred Heart Hospital)

 Dr. Joon Hur, president of the hospital, emphasized the therapy’s importance: “Hyperbaric oxygen therapy is essential for treating burns and refractory tissue necrosis, and it serves a critical function in disaster response.
-This new chamber allows us to provide timely care to more patients, contributing to the nation’s health.”
+This new chamber enables us to deliver timely care to more patients, ultimately strengthening national healthcare resilience.”

 저작권자 © Hinews 무단전재 및 재배포 금지